CPNV-ES/LiveCoding/docs/server/languages.md

 - 4 If the manifest file exists the server load the required language
 - 5 If the manifest file not exists the server stop the client request and send a error message to client

-At this moment the server verify if the required language exists

 ## How to create
-Create a new language module step by step
+Create a new language module step by step is very simple.
+Follow the procedure and enjoy.

 ### Create Folder
-First of all create a new folder called with the new language
+First of all create a new folder for your new language package inside the **/server/languages** folder.
+Folder name must be the same to your language.
+For example if you want create a new **fortran** language package you must create a new folder called **fortran**.
+In fact into the manifest file there is no informations about folder name, so as default the server use a folder to load language that have the same name of your language.

-    par exampele: to create a new javascript language module:
+    exampele: to create a new javascript language module:

     mkdir /server/languages/javascript
-###
+### Create the __init__.py file
+The __init__.py file in python 3 allow you to set the current folder as a module.
+In this way you can use all files inside the folder as modules.

 ## How to use